Adaptive Attribute and Structure Subspace Clustering Network: Experiments

 \subsection{Clustering Results}

-Table \ref{tab: final_result} lists the quantitative results of all methods over the benchmark datasets, where we have the following conclusions. \begin{itemize} \item The deep SE-based methods achieve better clustering performance than the traditional SE-based methods, indicating that the nonlinear projection is helpful to extract a more clustering-friendly representation to deal with complex real-world datasets.
-For example, on MNIST, our method improves the ACC, NMI, and PUR values of the best traditional SE-based approach FTRR by 14.20\%, 9.22\%, and 14.20\%, respectively. \item Structure information contributes to achieving better clustering performance.
-Specifically, FTRR, which exploits structure information to enhance the feature representation, produces the best performance among those traditional SE-based methods, e.g., on UMIST, FTRR obtains 6.88\% ACC improvement over the second-best traditional SE-based method LRR.
-In addition, our method performs best among all deep SE-based methods, e.g., on COIL40, our AASSC-Net improves the ACC value of the second-best method PSSC by 4.65\%. \item Simultaneously considering the attribute and structure information is beneficial to clustering, which is validated by comparing DSC-Net-L2 and our method.
-See Section \ref{subsec:ablation_graph_fusion} for the detailed ablation study. \item Our AASSC-Net almost always obtains the best clustering performance among all compared methods.
-For example, on COIL40, our approach achieves 4.65\%, 1.40\%, and 2.78\% improvements in terms of ACC, NMI, and PUR, respectively, compared with the second-best method PSSC.
-Such impressive performance is credited to the simultaneous consideration of the attribute and structure information via the attention-based fusion. \end{itemize}
+Table \ref{tab: final_result} lists the quantitative results of all methods over five benchmark datasets, where we have the following conclusions. \begin{itemize} \item The deep SE-based methods achieve better clustering performance than the traditional SE-based methods, indicating that the nonlinear projection is helpful to extract a more clustering-friendly representation to deal with complex real-world datasets.
+For example, on MNIST, our method improves the ACC, NMI, and PUR values of the best traditional SE-based approach FTRR by 13.90\%, 9.37\%, and 13.90\%, respectively. \item Structure information contributes to achieving better clustering performance.
+Specifically, FTRR, which exploits structure information to enhance the feature representation, produces the best performance among those traditional SE-based methods, e.g., on COIL40, FTRR obtains 4.32\% ACC improvement over the second-best traditional SE-based method ENSC.
+In addition, our method performs best among all deep SE-based methods, e.g., on COIL40, our AASSC-Net improves the ACC value of the second-best method PSSC by 3.61\%. \item Simultaneously considering the attribute and structure information is beneficial to clustering, which is validated by comparing DSC-Net-L2 and our method. \item Our AASSC-Net almost always obtains the best clustering performance among all comparisons.
+For example, on UMIST, our approach achieves 4.37\%, 2.32\%, and 3.54\% improvements in terms of ACC, NMI, and PUR, respectively, compared with the second-best method PSSC.
+Such impressive performance is credited to the simultaneous consideration of the attribute and structure information via the attention-based fusion module. \end{itemize}